Agentic

 3

-2. Connect the Success path to the next node (like a Basic node or Redirect node to a goodbye flow)
+1. Connect the exit paths to the next node (like a Basic node or Redirect node to a goodbye flow)

 1. Select Applications in your workspace menu